EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/meeting1.md

 **Venue:** [Tbilisi State University, Chavchavadze ave.
 1, 0179 Tbilisi, Georgia](https://viam.science.tsu.ge/clas2022/venue)

 **Registration:** Registration is free but mandatory.
 To attend the workshop, physically or online, please send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/).
+Connection instructions will be sent to online participants a few days before the event.

 If you are interested in giving a talk, please send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) with a title